Waitoreke: Description

 The waitoreke is usually described as a small otter-like creature sometimes as big as a cat.
 It is described as having brownish fur and short legs.
 The sightings usually place the creature near or in the water on the South Island of New Zealand.
 Its fur is described as being short like that of an otter.

 Very little physical evidence proving the existence of the waitoreke exists.
 Julius von Haast is reported to have obtained a waitoreke pelt in 1868.
 The fur was brown, with white spots, and the toes lacked webbing.
 This is inconclusive evidence; the pelt seems to have resembled a quoll's.
 The common brushtail possum was successfully introduced in 1858 and is now a widespread pest, whereas the introduction of the common ringtail possum ultimately failed.
 Both animals are unspotted.
 It is possible there was an attempt to introduce quolls at the same time as the attempts with possums, as quolls were often considered a type of possum at the time; but these attempted founding populations died off soon after.

 Sightings

 Evidence for the existence of the waitoreke is mainly based on sporadic accounts of an "unidentified amphibious animal" in the South Island spanning well over 200 years.
 Areas vicinity to Otautau had more records.
 Some of the more infamous accounts are dubious and/or incongruous - but a significant number of descriptions (particularly from the late 19th century onwards) share a striking similarity to each other and to species known to exist outside New Zealand.
-The Māori people said that in old times they used to keep waitoreke as pets (Mareš, 1997).
+The Māori people said that in old times they used to keep waitoreke as pets.

 Some of the most notable early (claimed) accounts come from pre-20th-century explorers and naturalists: